Clock & Timer Circuit DiagramsOscillators Circuit Diagrams

 Very Low Power 32-kHz Oscillator Schematic Circuit Diagram

-The frequency of a real-time clock varies with the application.
-The frequency 32768 Hz (32.768 kHz) is commonly used because it is a power of 2 (215) value.
-And, you can get a precise 1-second period (1 Hz frequency) by using a 15-stage binary counter.
+The frequency of a real-time clock is tailored to specific applications.
+The widely adopted 32768 Hz (32.768 kHz) frequency holds significance because it is a power of 2 (215), enabling precise 1-second periods (1 Hz frequency) through a 15-stage binary counter.

-The 32-kHz low-power clock oscillator offers numerous advantages over conventional oscillator circuits based on a CMOS inverter.
-Such inverter circuits present problems, for example, supply currents fluctuate widely over a 3-V to 6-V supply range, while current consumption below 250 μA is difficult to attain.
-Also, the operation can be unreliable with wide variations in the supply voltage and the inverter’s input characteristics are subject to wide tolerances and differences among manufacturers.
+The 32-kHz low power clock oscillator presents distinct advantages compared to conventional CMOS inverter-based circuits.
+Inverter circuits encounter challenges; for instance, supply currents fluctuate significantly across a 3-V to 6-V supply range, making achieving current consumption below 250 μA problematic.
+Additionally, operations become unreliable due to wide variations in supply voltage, and the inverter’s input characteristics are susceptible to broad tolerances and discrepancies among manufacturers.

 Very Low Power 32-kHz Oscillator Schematic Circuit Diagram

-The circuit shown here solves the above problems.
-Drawing just 13 μA from a 3- V supply, it consists of a one-transistor amplifier/oscillator (T1) and a low-power comparator/reference device (IC1).
-The base of T1 is biased at 1.25 V using R5/R4 and the reference in IC1.
-T1 may be any small-signal transistor with a decent beta of 100 or so at 5 μA (defined here by R3, fixing the collector voltage at about 1 V below Vcc).
-The amplifier’s nominal gain is approximately 2 V/V. The quartz crystal combined with load capacitors C1 and C3 forms a feedback path around T1, whose 180 degrees of phase shift causes the oscillation.
+This circuit addresses the aforementioned issues effectively.
+It operates on a mere 13 μA from a 3 V supply, consisting of a one-transistor amplifier/oscillator (T1) and a low-power comparator/reference device (IC1).
+T1’s base is biased at 1.25 V through R5/R4 and the reference in IC1.
+Utilizing any small-signal transistor with a beta of approximately 100 at 5 μA (set by R3), the collector voltage is fixed around 1 V below Vcc.
+The amplifier’s gain is nominally around 2 V/V. The feedback path around T1 is established by the quartz crystal combined with load capacitors C1 and C3, causing the oscillation due to T1’s 180 degrees of phase shift.

-The bias voltage of 1.25 V for the comparator inside the MAX931 is defined by the reference via R2.
-The comparator’s input swing is thus accurately centered around the reference voltage.
-Operating at 3 V and 32 kHz, IC1 draws just 7 μA.
-The comparator output can source and sink 40 mA and 5 mA respectively, which is ample for most low-power loads.
-However, the moderate rise/fall times of 500 ns and 100 ns respectively can cause standard, high-speed CMOS logic to draw higher than usual switching currents.
-The optional 74HC14 Schmitt trigger shown at the circuit output can handle the comparator’s rise/fall times with only a small penalty in supply current.
-Further information on the MAX931 from: www.maxim-ic.com.
+Inside the MAX931, the comparator’s bias voltage of 1.25 V is defined by the reference through R2.
+This ensures the comparator’s input swing is accurately centered around the reference voltage.
+Operating at 3 V and 32 kHz, IC1 draws a mere 7 μA.
+While the comparator output can source and sink 40 mA and 5 mA respectively, its moderate rise/fall times of 500 ns and 100 ns can lead to higher switching currents in standard high-speed CMOS logic.
+To mitigate this, the circuit incorporates an optional 74HC14 Schmitt trigger at the output, balancing the rise/fall times with only a minor increase in supply current.

 Tags